Ethern-Myth/ethern-myth/README.md

 About:

-- :telescope: Full Stack Developer.
-If not enough, trade in the hobbies.
+- :telescope: Full Stack Developer, but working towards a new scientific breakthrough.

-- :seedling: Mathematics in programming, Business and Product Management.
+- :seedling: Developing a natural language from science to technology making an effort to ... find out soon.

-- :zap: In my free time, I am learning a new programming languange
+- :zap: In my free time, I am writing research papers and most importantly sharpening programming skills.

 - :mailbox:How to reach me.
 Visit my website and send an email on the contact section or chat using the chat popup:
 - <div id="badges">